String of Pearls (Indian Ocean): China

-China views its own actions in an entirely different light; namely, as their efforts to strengthen a new maritime Silk Road.
+China views its actions as valid efforts to strengthen a new maritime Silk Road.

 China's growing economic investments have increased their concerns about the political stability of the countries they are investing in.
 International relations commentators have compared this to the United States investing in internal stability and security of countries where the US has large commercial interests.

 India

 In 2007, the Indian Navy published the "Indian Maritime Doctrine", a document outlining prospective Indian naval strategies.
 It describes ambitions for an active Indian naval presence from the Strait of Hormuz to the Strait of Malacca.
 Furthermore, the doctrine makes explicit mention of the need to police international shipping lanes and control choke points of Indian Ocean trade in particular.
 In 2007, India opened its second overseas military listening post in northern Madagascar, with the aim of better overseeing shipping movements through the Mozambique Channel.
-The Indian government has, with the same intentions, hosted negotiations with Mauritania regarding the construction of an airstrip for Indian surveillance aircraft, as well as organised the construction of radar stations in the Maldives.
+The Indian government has, with the same intentions, hosted negotiations with Mauritius regarding the construction of an airstrip for Indian surveillance aircraft, as well as organised the construction of radar stations in the Maldives.

 In 2011, the Indian government further announced that it would fund a deep-water port in Sittwe, Burma; set to be functional by June 2013, with an additional highway connecting the port to India to be completed by 2014.
 The construction of the Sittwe port is often cited as evidence of a concerted strategy on the part of India to counterbalance growing Chinese influence in Southeast Asia.

 Like China, India is heavily dependent on foreign oil producers for its energy needs.
 About 89% of India's oil arrives by ship, and the burning of oil provides for approximately 33% of India's energy needs.
 The protection of the major sea lines of communication is therefore recognised as an economic imperative.
 In this regard, India has historically focused heavily on anti-piracy and counter-terrorism efforts across the Indian Ocean.
 Most notable among these is Operation Island Watch, the 2010 effort to patrol India's western seaboard against Somali pirates.